Trachea: Vertebrates

-Invertebrates
+Insects

-The word trachea is used to define a very different organ in invertebrates than in vertebrates.
-Insects have an open respiratory system made up of spiracles, tracheae, and tracheoles to transport metabolic gases to and from tissues.
-The distribution of spiracles can vary greatly among the many orders of insects, but in general each segment of the body can have only one pair of spiracles, each of which connects to an atrium and has a relatively large tracheal tube behind it.
+In insects, the word trachea describes a different organ than in vertebrates.
+Insects have an open respiratory system made up of spiracles, deep airways (tracheae) and tracheoles to conduct air directly to and from metabolic tissues.
+The distribution of spiracles can vary greatly among the many orders of insects, but in general each body segment can have only one pair of spiracles, each of which connects to an air cavity called atrium and has a relatively large tracheal tube behind it.
 The tracheae are invaginations of the cuticular exoskeleton that branch (anastomose) throughout the body with diameters from only a few micrometres up to 0.8 mm.
 Diffusion of oxygen and carbon dioxide takes place across the walls of the smallest tubes, called tracheoles, which penetrate tissues and even indent individual cells.
 Gas may be conducted through the respiratory system by means of active ventilation or passive diffusion.
-Unlike vertebrates, insects do not generally carry oxygen in their haemolymph.
+Unlike vertebrates, insects do not generally carry oxygen in their hemolymph.

 This is one of the factors that may limit their size.

 A tracheal tube may contain ridge-like circumferential rings of taenidia in various geometries such as loops or helices.
 Taenidia provide strength and flexibility to the trachea.
 In the head, thorax, or abdomen, tracheae may also be connected to air sacs.
 Many insects, such as grasshoppers and bees, which actively pump the air sacs in their abdomen, are able to control the flow of air through their body.
 In some aquatic insects, the tracheae exchange gas through the body wall directly, in the form of a gill, or function essentially as normal, via a plastron.
 Note that despite being internal, the tracheae of arthropods are lined with cuticular tissue and are shed during moulting (ecdysis).